nithyaramakrishnan/data-shield/getting-started.md

 When it comes to protecting your data, encryption is one of the most popular and effective ways.
 But, the data must be encrypted at each step of its lifecycle for it to really be secure.
 The three phases of the data lifecycle include data at rest, data in motion, and data in use.
 Data at rest and in motion are commonly used to protect data when it is stored and when it is transported.

 However, after an application starts to run, data in use by CPU and memory is vulnerable to attacks.
 Malicious insiders, root users, credential compromise, OS zero-day, and network intruders are all threats to data.
 Taking encryption one step further, you can now protect data in use.
 For more information about {{site.data.keyword.datashield_short}}, and what it means to protect your data in use, see [about the service](/docs/services/data-shield?topic=data-shield-about).

+With {{site.data.keyword.datashield_short}} 1.5, you can preview support for {{site.data.keyword.openshiftlong_notm}} clusters.
+To deploy on an OpenShift cluster, specify `--set global.OpenShiftEnabled=true`  when [installing the Helm chart](/docs/services/data-shield?topic=data-shield-install).
+{: preview}

 ## Before you begin
 {: #gs-begin}

 Before you can begin working with {{site.data.keyword.datashield_short}}, you must have the following prerequisites and resources.
+For help with downloading the CLIs and plug-ins or configuring your Kubernetes Service environment, check out the tutorial, [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1).

 ### Prerequisites
 {: #gs-prereq}